 |4th Mon afternoon, 1 p.m.|

-ERMUC’s United Church Women is made up of 6 units, with a total membership of 114 women.
-All of the units meet on a monthly basis, mostly in members’ homes, or in the Friendship Room at the church.
-In addition to the regular unit meetings, there are 2 general UCW meetings each year and a financial meeting in February.
+ERMUC’s United Church Women is made up of 5 units.
+All of the units meet on a monthly basis, either in members’ homes or at the church.
+In addition to the regular unit meetings, there are 2 general UCW meetings each year and a financial meeting in February that all members are invited to attend.

 Following is a description of the units and their special interests.
 New members are always welcome and encouraged!

 Unit 1 has members of varying ages.
+They meet in the afternoon at the church on the first Wednesday of each month at 1:30.
 The unit programs consist of invited guest speakers on various areas of interest and concern.
-In the past year, the Unit has made generous contributions of goods/money to the priority organizations established by the Outreach/Mission and Service Committee, as well as the Salvation Army and Amherstview Lions Club Christmas Food Baskets.
+In the past year, the Unit has made generous contributions of goods/money to Dawn House, the ERMUC Benevolent Fund, the Snowsuit Fund, Christmas Hampers to both the Salvation Army and the Amherstview Lions Club, and to Warm Accessories for the arrival of a new Syrian Family.
 What is most valued by the members of this unit is the warmth of friendship and fellowship they share while carrying out the UCW Purpose.
-We meet the first Wednesday of each month in the upper room at 1:30.

-Unit 2 meets monthly in homes.
-Our major fundraiser is making and selling frozen meat pies.
-In the Fall, we make Christmas sacks for the congregation to fill.
-They are distributed throughout the community to children and teens.
-We like to organize interesting programs for our meetings that reflect our interests and creativity.
-Each month we have an outreach focus.
-Our group has fun together and supports one another.
+Unit 2 meets monthly on the first Wednesday of each month but in the evening and in members’ homes.
+Their major fundraiser is making and selling frozen meat pies.
+In the Fall, they make Christmas sacks for the congregation to fill.
+They wish to thank all those who took stockings, filled them to overflowing and brought them all back!
+They are distributed throughout the community and are truly appreciated by the children and teens who receive them.
+They like to organize interesting programs for their meetings that reflect their interests and creativity.
+Each month they have fun together supporting each other and sharing an outreach focus.

 All women of the congregation are welcome at any unit or general meeting.
-If you wish further information on the life and work of the United Church Women, please contact our Membership Convenor, Barb O’Neill at 613 384 8143.
+If you wish further information on the life and work of the United Church Women, please contact our Membership Convenor, Barb O’Neill at 384 8143, or our President, Margaret Merkley at 532-8490.